I'm on holiday until 11th December so responses may take a little longer!

 Cuddle Time

 If you are not the energetic type, you could just chill with your pooch in front of the telly.
-Cuddle time is good for both of you.
+Cuddle and nap time is good for both of you.
 You’ll feel closer to each other plus you’ll feel calmer and less stressed too.
 While you’re enjoying some calm time together, don’t forget to make soft, indirect eye contact as you gently pet him.
 Talking softly about your day while you massage and groom him is great therapy too—it’ll work wonders for you both.

 Broken bonds

 We’ve talked a lot about creating a solid relationship with your dog, but we should now talk a bit about breaking those special bonds.
 Dogs can be very forgiving when we mess up, but eventually they will lose faith in us if we fail to earn and keep their trust and respect.
 Essentially, building bonds is about spending time together in a rewarding, fun, and positive way, so it stands to reason that if we behave in the opposite way, any bond we had or hoped to have is going to be broken down.
 This should be considered anytime we are tempted to “punish” the dog’s bad behaviour, leave the dog alone all day, or skip walkies.
+Ignoring a dog that is asking for space, or pushing them too far out of their comfort zone can also dent a trust bond.

 And finally…